Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Funeral

-White paper and bamboo batten made lanterns are the common lightings for Traditional Chinese Funerals, usually have memorial and condolence characters, sometimes the deceased family names and status, written on them.
+They usually have memorial and condolence characters, sometimes the deceased family name and status, written on them.

 On the First Day of School

-In ancient China, students would bring a lantern on their first day of school every year, to let their teachers lighten it on.
+In ancient China, students would bring a lantern every year on their first day of school to let their teachers lighten it on.

-This ceremony named Kai Deng symbolizes using knowledge and virtue to illuminate one's bright future.
+This ceremony, named Kai Deng, symbolizes using knowledge and virtue to illuminate one's bright future.

 Copper and Glass Made Palace Lantern of the Qing Dynasty (1636 — 1912) — Palace Museum